Yinka Dene Alliance: Appeals to the international community

 On February 6, 2012, the Yinka Dene Alliance released an open letter to Chinese President Hu Jintao.
-Canadian Prime Minister Stephen Harper was about to meet Hu Jintao to discuss Chinese investment and trade in Canadian energy, which the Northern Gateway project would facilitate greatly.
-In the letter the Yinka Dene Alliance asked Hu Jintao to raise human rights concerns with Stephen Harper.
+Canadian Prime Minister Stephen Harper was about to meet Hu to discuss Chinese investment and trade in Canadian energy, which the Northern Gateway project would have facilitated greatly.
+In the letter the Yinka Dene Alliance asked Hu to raise human rights concerns with Harper.
 They outlined a number of human rights issues concerning First Nations, including land rights, injustices in the judicial system, and the imposition of resource development projects like the Northern Gateway.
 On the same day, the Yinka Dene Alliance also released an open letter to the Chinese people, declaring their opposition to the Northern Gateway.
 In it they stated that an oil spill "could destroy the extremely rare spirit bear – a bear with white fur that is as beautiful as the Chinese panda bear".

-The Yinka Dene Alliance has also appealed to the United Nations Committee on the Elimination of Racial Discrimination.
+The Yinka Dene Alliance also appealed to the United Nations Committee on the Elimination of Racial Discrimination.
 In February 2012 they submitted a request, calling on the Committee to intervene against the Northern Gateway project on the basis that it infringed Aboriginal title.
 The complaint also argued that the Canadian government was practising a type of racial discrimination by prioritizing Enbridge's interests over the First Nations', by propagating negative images in the media of the First Nations's opposition, and by classifying Aboriginal groups as "adversaries" in a confidential internal document.
 Anne Sam, from Nak'azdli First Nation, went to Geneva to speak to the committee as a representative of the Yinka Dene Alliance.

-The Freedom Train
+Freedom Train

 From April 30 to May 9, 2012, the Yinka Dene Alliance sent 30 representatives travelling across Canada on the so-called Freedom Train.
 The protest began with a rally in Jasper, Alberta, and continued with events in Edmonton, Saskatoon, Winnipeg and Toronto.
 The final event was a protest outside Enbridge's annual general meeting (AGM).
 Wet'suwet'en Chief Na'Moks, Nadleh Whut'en Chief Martin Louie and Saik'uz Chief Jackie Thomas attended the AGM itself.

 RCMP monitoring

-In May 2012 it emerged that the Royal Canadian Mountain Police (RCMP) had been closely monitoring the Yinka Dene Alliance for signs of "acts of protest and civil disobedience".
-The RCMP unit gathered evidence from public and social media sources, and seem to have also monitored private meetings.
+In May 2012 it emerged that the Royal Canadian Mounted Police (RCMP) had been closely monitoring the Yinka Dene Alliance for signs of "acts of protest and civil disobedience".
+The RCMP unit gathered evidence from public and social media sources, and seemed to have also monitored private meetings.
 Chief Jackie Thomas, from the Saik'uz First Nation, said, "We've always been peaceful, but this is how they try to paint us as the enemy".